zonyl/pyjnest/README.txt

 pynest is a python interface for the Nest Thermostat by Scott M Baker, smbaker@gmail.com, http://www.smbaker.com/

 pyenest is the above, Edited
 by Eugene Efremov, eaefremov@gmail.com

+pyjnest is the above, further editied and enhanced by Jeffrey C. Ollie <jeff@ocjtech.us>

  Usage:
     'nest.py' can be imported and used programmatically by passing